(*) Last updated by James Pro on Sept 21th, 2018.

-- Durability of the knife.
+- The durability of the knife

-- Weight and size.
+- Weight and size

-- Over-all design and aesthetics.
+- Over-all design and aesthetics

-1. DALSTRONG Gladiator Boning Knife (Best for Pros)
+#1- DALSTRONG Boning Knife (Best for Professionals)

-It has different series, which include Gladiator, Phantom and Shogun.
-Each series has its own cutting-edge qualities.
+It has different series, which include Gladiator, Phantom, and Shogun.
+Each set has its cutting-edge qualities.

 - It is a flexible blade, 6 inches long.